sveronneau/scc-findings-notifications/README.md

 https://github.com/sveronneau/scc-findings-notifications/blob/main/sendgrid/README.md

-*Note: All code samples are not meant for production and all required proper secrets management to be put in place regarding API Keys values*
+*Note: All code samples are not meant for production*